fivequarters/fusebit.io/src/_blog/_posts/generate-web-assembly-with-typescript.md

 Post_author_avatar: bencho.png
 date: '2022-03-31'
 post_image: assembly-script-main.jpg
-post_excerpt: Learn how to write WebAssembly code with the familiarity of a TypeScript-like language.
+post_excerpt: Learn how to write WebAssembly code with the familiarity of a TypeScript-like language, create low-level code with the existing web ecosystem you already know.
 post_slug: generate-web-assembly-with-typescript
 tags: ['post', 'developer tools', 'node.js']
 post_date_in_url: false